peralese/Plex_Catalogue/README.md

 - Python 3.7+
 - Access to your Plex server and a valid Plex Token
 - Required: Use **Labels** in Plex (e.g., Backup, ISO, DVD, Blue-ray, Ripped) instead of Collections for tagging
+- Valid Google Service Account credentials with access to your destination Google Sheet

 ---